-As a US-industry leader in the application of Virtual Design and Construction (VDC) technologies, Hensel Phelps continues to advance the use of VDC to improve the process of design and construction from project beginning to end through the implementation of technologies such as 360 Photogrammetry Plans, integrating drone use into safety plans, and applying drones to verify topographic design.
-This story provides an in-depth look into how Hensel Phelps utilizes these three up-and-coming technologies throughout their construction sites.
+As a US-industry leader in the application of virtual design and construction (VDC) technologies, Hensel Phelps continues to advance the use of VDC to improve the process of design and construction projects.
+It does so from beginning to end, through the implementation of technologies such as 360-degree photogrammetry plans, integrating drone use into safety plans and applying drones to verify topographic design.
+This article provides an in-depth look into how Hensel Phelps utilizes these three up-and-coming technologies throughout construction sites.

 Hensel Phelps is starting to implement this 360 Photogrammetry Plan on all projects, having learned from recent project experience that they need additional documentation to capture data for future references.
 This type of camera is easier to use than past photogrammetry software because images can be exported at the end of each day to a document management software, meaning it can be both archived for years to come as well as easily provided to the owner when requested.
 It is also more affordable.
 Multiple cameras can be used on a single job site, and it is a faster, more user-friendly camera so that field staff are able to use it with only minimal assistance from the VDC group.
 Hensel Phelps is currently experimenting with attaching the 360 camera onto the drone as it flies the site, in order to take more comprehensive images that view the site from an aerial view.